Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iW3bjJrRtS4.md

 ### Transcript

-> like a [ __ ] baby that's sure oh i can't so much i'm so looking forward to saturday when i gotta get [ __ ] plastered i haven't actually been drunk since like yeah one day you know what hey snoot so i've set up stuff so that like i can like irl stream when i'm out and about like i don't have to be at home i'm thinking like one day we have to go drinking and stream it so like you and oh yeah is that would you what a [ __ ] terrible idea let's do it would you like that so like like like chat would come along with us to stream oh for sure
+> like a [ __ ] baby that's sure oh I can't so much I'm so looking forward to saturday when I gotta get [ __ ] plastered I haven't actually been drunk since like yeah one day you know what hey snoot so I've set up stuff so that like I can like irl stream when I'm out and about like I don't have to be at home I'm thinking like one day we have to go drinking and stream it so like you and oh yeah is that would you what a [ __ ] terrible idea let's do it would you like that so like like like chat would come along with us to stream oh for sure